cube-builder/yellowtext/README.md

-# yellowtext
+# Yellowtext
-yellow text plugin for the l2x9 beta 1.7.3 server
+Yellow text plugin for the l2x9 beta 1.7.3 server